alexcpn/alexcpn.github.io/html/NN/ml/5_backpropogation_matrix_calculus.md

 We use the **Mean Squared Error (MSE)** loss function:
 $$ C = \frac{1}{2} \|y - a^2\|^2 $$

-### Gradient Vector/2D-Tensor of Loss function in last layer
+### Gradient Vector/2D-Tensor of Loss Function in Last Layer

 $$
 C = \frac{1}{2} \|y - a^2\|^2 = \frac{1}{2} \sum_j (y_j-a^2_j)^2